By using routing rules, you can change default Ares processes by having the system automatically skip or add steps to the basic Reserves process.

-Each time the status of an item is changed by the Ares client, the system runs a query to cycle through any rules that exist in the Routing table and determine if any active routing rules should be applied to that item.
+By using routing rules, you can change default Ares processes by having the system automatically skip or add steps to the basic Reserves process.
+Each time the status of an item is changed by the Ares Client, the system runs a query to cycle through any rules that exist in the Routing table and determine if any active routing rules should be applied to that item.

-You can create routing rules in the Ares Customization Manager under System | General | Routing.
+You can create routing rules in the Ares Customization Manager under System | General | Routing:

 - Click New Record.

-- Fill out the following values:
+Fill out the following values:

-Type in a number you want to be assigned with the routing rule.
+Type in the number you want to have assigned to the routing rule.
+Each routing rule must have a unique ID.

 If checked this rule will be active.
 If unchecked, the rule will be inactive.